Lavender-exe/HTB_Quick_VPN/README.md

-# HTB_Quick_VPN
+# VPN Launcher
-A quick and basic shell script for connecting to the different Hack The Box VPNs.
+A VPN Launcher to connect to HackTheBox and TryHackMe machines quickly.

 <b> Please put all of your vpn files into $HOME/vpn. </b>
 If you have a different dir you have your files stored in, you can simply change the paths and or file name in the script.

-More updates to come

--Tuxnix
+Based on the [HTB Quick VPN](https://github.com/tux3d0/HTB_Quick_VPN) Repo from tux3do

 # Customisation: